UviDTE-FPSoC/Zynq7000-examples/SD-operating-system/PetaLinux/2019.2/README.md

 ![alt text](https://raw.githubusercontent.com/UviDTE-FPSoC/Zynq7000-examples/master/SD-operating-system/PetaLinux/2019.2/GuideImages/Vivado%20SDK%20Installation%203.png)

 Note that, for Linux, the cable drivers aren't installed.
 Follow the UG973 isntructions to install them.
 The document that we are using is the [*Vivado Design Suite User Guide, page 44*](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2019_2/ug973-vivado-release-notes-install-license.pdf).
-There is a copy of this document uploaded in the folder *"Xilinx Guide"* folder of this repository.
+There is a copy of this document uploaded in the *"Xilinx Guide"* folder of this repository.
 To install the cable drivers, enter the following instructions in the command window:

 > ${vivado_install_dir}/data/xicom/cable_drivers/lin64/install_script/install_drivers/install_drivers